Tips for fighting writer’s block

 So let’s define writer’s block.

-Writer’s block is the inability to write when there’s no good reason why you shouldn’t be writing right along.
+Writer’s block is the inability to write when there’s no good reason why you shouldn’t be working at the best custom essay writing services right along.

 And yes, I believe it exists.

 Maybe it’s an excuse to be lazy, to not do something when you know you should.
 A habit of procrastination.

 Then again, it could be a chemical imbalance in the brain, akin to depression, ADD, or SAD.
 Something that happens for no apparent reason, but something that impacts your life in ways you could never anticipate or appreciate until you’ve suffered from the disorder in question.